LieberInstitute/dotdotdot/docs/mouse_vignette.md

 completed EGFP
 Elapsed time is 0.334633 seconds.
 ```
-The above function outputs the following four `.mat` files that are saved where the input `.czi` file is located.
+The [rnascope_mouse](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/rnascope_mouse.m) function outputs the following four `.mat` files that are saved where the input `.czi` file is located.
 These matfiles are matlab structures with each field being a channel from the `.czi` file.

 [raw data ~/Mouse2_img.mat](https://github.com/LieberInstitute/dotdotdot/blob/master/output/Mouse2_img.mat)